-FOR M 10-K
+FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR For the fiscal year ended December 30, 2011 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 28, 2012

 OR

-3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

 For the transition period from to

 Commission file number: 001-35249

-THE CHEFS' W AREHOUSE, INC.

-•

-Delaware 20-3031526
+(Exact name of registrant as specified in its charter)

-(State or other jurisdiction of incorporation or organization) (I.R.S.
+Delaware (State or other jurisdiction of incorporation or organization)

+100 East Ridge Road Ridgefield, Connecticut (Address of principal executive offices) (I.R.S.
 Employer Identification No.)

-100 East Ridge Road Ridgefield, Connecticut 06877

-•
+06877 (Zip Code)

+Registrant's telephone number, including area code: (203) 894-1345

+Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Name of each exchange on which registered
+Title of each class Common Stock, \$.01 par value per share Name of each exchange on which registered The Nasdaq Stock Market LLC (Nasdaq Global Select Market)

+Securities registered pursuant to Section 12(g) of the Act: None

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠
+Yes 🗆 No 🗵

--

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-35249 THE CHEFS' WAREHOUSE, INC. (Exact name of registrant as specified in its charter) Delaware (State or other journal cities of temperature) 100 East Ridge Road Ridgefield, Connecticut (Address of principal executive office) Registrant's telephone number, including area code: (203) 894-1345 Securities registered pursuant to Section 12(b) of the Act: Name of ach exchange on which registered Securities registered pursuant to Section 12(b) of the Act: Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No Indicate by check mark whether the registrant (1) has filed all reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File re ob essubmitted and posted pursuant to Rule 405 of Regulation S-K is not contained herein, and will not be contained, to some submitted and posted pursuant to Rule 405 of Regulation S-K is not contained herein, and will not be contained, to some submitted and posted pursuant to Rule 405 of Regulation S-K is not contained herein, and will not be contained, to so the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to it orm 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company, in Rule 12b-2 of the Exchange Act.
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Non-accelerated filer Smaller reporting company \Box
+Large accelerated filer Accelerated filer X Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the registrant's common stock held by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second quarter (June 29, 2012): \$205,744,152

-Indicate the number of shares outstanding of each of the registrant's class ses of common stock, as of the latest practicable date.
+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-Class Common Stock, \$.01 par value per share Outstanding at March 16, 2012 20,917,309 shares

-DOCUMENTS INCORP ORATED BY REFERENCE
+DOCUMENTS INCORPORATED BY REFERENCE

+Document Parts Into Which Incorporated

-Proxy Statement for the Annual Meeting of Stockholders expected to be held on May 17, 2012 (Proxy Statement)
+Proxy Statement for the Annual Meeting of Stockholders expected to be held on May 17, 2013 (Proxy Statement) Part III